Cedar Holdings PPI Claim

 If you were mis-sold PPI by Cedar Holdings, and the claim is successful, you would be entitled to a full refund of PPI premiums you paid to Cedar Holdings, a full refund of interest charged and compensation interest at 8% per annum on the above sums.

 Don't Delay!
 If you would like to start your PPI Claim against Cedar Holdings, complete the form at the top of this page.

 * PPI refunds obtained through our claims service, amount is prior to our fees plus VAT and any income tax.

-Many consumers were mis-sold PPI (Payment Protection Insurance) by Cedar Holdings, PPI was usually added to a customer's policy by Cedar Holdings, in some cases without their knowledge.
-Cedar Holdings were known to disapprove a credit application if PPI was refused by the customer.
+Many customers may have been mis-sold PPI (Payment Protection Insurance) by Cedar Holdings, PPI may have been attached to a customer's policy by Cedar Holdings, in some cases without their knowledge.
+Cedar Holdings may have refused a credit application if PPI was refused by the customer.

 Cedar Holdings PPI wasn't all bad, it was intended to protect borrowers' from being unable to make repayments if they were unable to work due to illness or injury.
 The problem was how PPI was mis-sold by Cedar Holdings.

-There are many examples of Cedar Holdings mis-selling PPI, some consumers were not even made aware by Cedar Holdings that PPI was added to their policy, and if the customer was made aware that PPI had been added, they were not told by Cedar Holdings that it was optional.
+There are many examples of Cedar Holdings mis-selling PPI, some customers were not even made aware by Cedar Holdings that PPI was added to their policy, and if the customer was made aware that PPI had been attached, they were not advised by Cedar Holdings that it was optional.

-A new PPI mis-selling factor called "Plevin", which means if over 50% of the PPI premiums you paid were set out as commission to Cedar Holdings, and this was not revealed to you at the point of sale, then you would be due PPI compensation from Cedar Holdings.
+A new PPI mis-selling factor called "Plevin", which means if over 50% of the PPI premiums you paid were set out as commission to Cedar Holdings, and this was not disclosed to you at the point of sale, then you would be due compensation from Cedar Holdings.